aking526/audio-reactive-cloud/README.md

 ## Credits
 - This website was built on top of the [Next.js and Supabase Starter Kit](https://vercel.com/templates/authentication/supabase) by Vercel.
-- The audio processing techniques used in this project were built on top of my original [Audio Processing Studio](https://github.com/alistairking/audio-processing-studio).
-I wrote that project for my final project for my CS class in senior year of high school; it was a barebones version of this project, without the ability to login, save projects, etc.
+- The audio processing techniques used in this project were built on top of an original audio processing project I wrote as my final project for my CS class in senior year of high school.
+That project was a barebones version of this.
+Users could only upload files, but could not login and save projects.
+It lacked any animation or visualization.
+The code for this can be found in the `_old_audio_processor/` directory in older versions of the project.